 The Coding5K Challenge provides equitable educational access to students who might not otherwise have the opportunity to learn and grow in these key fields of study, enabling more of our community to participate in the industry that has made Silicon Valley thrive.

-Campers worked in groups of ten (10) via Zoom to collaborate on coding and STEM projects, engage with educational guest speakers, and share their work with friends and family in an online space.
-SJPL also successfully piloted a socially distanced camp activity kit pick-up event, providing bags with all the needed STEM activity supplies and ensuring that every camper was able to fully participate in the activities, regardless of their family’s economic status.
+Campers worked in groups via Zoom to collaborate on coding and STEM projects, engage with educational guest speakers, and share their work with friends and family in an online space.
+SJPL also successfully piloted a socially distanced camp activity kit pick-up event, ensuring that every camper was able to fully participate in the activities, regardless of their family’s economic status.

 Summer 2020 also featured the first full camp for younger coders ages 5-7, in addition to a wider range of teen-focused activities to encourage greater participation among late middle/early high school students.
-Overall, Summer 2020 Coding5K camps served a total of 124 campers, with half (4) of the camps for girls-only with the other half co-ed.
+Overall, Summer 2020 Coding5K camps served a total of 124 campers, with half of the camps for girls.

-The Coding5K program and the scholarships we offer to adult learners is made possible through the generosity of the following organizations and individuals.
+The Coding5K program is made possible in part through the generosity of the following organizations and individuals.